tomkowz/Swifternalization/README.md

 # Swifternalization
 Swifternalization helps in localizing apps in a smarter way.
 It has been created because of necessary to solve Polish language internalization problems but it is universal and works with every language.

+## Installation

+With CocoaPods:

+    pod 'Swifternalization', '~> 1.0.2'

+Without CocoaPods:
+If you want to integrate it with your project just import files from *Swifternalization/Swifternalization* directory.

 ## Real Example

 Let's take a look on practical usage of Swifternalization.
 App supports both English and Polish languages.
 Naturally app contains two *Localizable.strings* files - one is Base for English (or English for English) and one is Polish... for Polish, obviously :)